lehtiolab/msstitch/README.md

 After running two samples of MSGF and percolator, we can start making a more proper set of PSM tables by adding percolator data and filtering on FDR.
+You need percolator data, a PSM table and a matching mzIdentML file.
+The PSM table / mzIdentML should not have been filtered differently, as each PSM is expected to be a single item in the mzIdentML file and vice versa.
+PSMs not found in the percolator data are not output.
 The following adds percolator svm-score, q-value (FDR), and posterior error as columns to the PSM table:

 ```
 # Add percolator data, filter 0.01 FDR